uliska/scheme-book/scheme/music-function-primer.md

 ### Scheme Functions

-Scheme functions are created using the `define-scheme-function` keyword.
-They evaluate the Scheme value (of arbitrary type) that the last expression in its body evaluates to, and this value is then used in the LilyPond document:
+As we've seen Scheme functions are created using the `define-scheme-function` keyword.
+They evaluate the Scheme value (of arbitrary type) that the last expression in its body evaluates to, and this value is then used in the LilyPond
+document:

 {% lilypond %}
 mySchemeFunction =